mattgen88/nugoget/README.md

 `nugoget update --patch`

 Automatically updates to the latest patch revision of dependencies.
 This will probably fix your project.
-Unless you depend on bugs and you're _that_ person, then it'll break it.
+Unless you depend on bugs, and you're _that_ person, then it'll break it.